 Each feeds voraciously on our pest, and the lady beetles continue to feast on them as mature insects.
 Borage is a favorite breeding place of the lacewing, and dill, fennel, coreopsis, and cosmos attract ladybugs.

 Aphids dislike dill and fennel, so you pack a powerful punch when you plant these aromatic herbs among your ornamental specimens and veggie crops.

 Dill attracts the braconid wasp, a beneficial insect.
 Its larva mummifies an aphid so it can pupate and feed until it matures and flies away.

 You may attract a host of beneficial insects by planting nectar-rich native flower species.
 An added benefit of natives is that they are usually the healthiest plants, being acclimated to their environment.

-However, take this advice with a grain of salt, as there are some species that only eat one kind of plant, and others that like a variety.
+This technique may not always work, as there are some species of aphids that feed on only one kind of plant, while other species like a variety.

-A good way to inhibit insects from settling on your crops is to place floating row covers over crops like berry bushes and veggies.
+A good way to inhibit insects from settling on your edible plants is to place floating row covers over crops like berry bushes and veggies.

 Another is by growing in a greenhouse.
-And for an additional safeguard, introduce ladybird larvae with little fear they’ll fly away at maturity.
+And for an additional safeguard, you can introduce ladybird larvae there with little fear they’ll fly away at maturity.